ImproveCoimbra/ceres/README.md

 - email `me@lfac.me`
 - passowrd `test123`

+##Acessing Our Data
+- The data is available in JSON via the endpoint `/json/produtores`

 ##Setting up the development environment
 Plese note that currently Meteor doesn't oficially support Windows.